Las Vegas shooting: Timeline of events

 10:26 p.m.

-There's a security officer shot in the leg on the 32nd floor of the casino, a voice says in the scanner audio shared online by Broadcastify.
+"We have a security officer also shot in the leg on the 32nd floor," someone reports in the scanner audio.
+"He's standing right by the elevator."

-"He shot down the hallway and hit a security guard," the voice later says, adding that there's a "4-man" team on the floor with "another element coming to us."
+"He shot down the hallway and hit a security guard," the voice later says, adding that there's a "four-man" team on the floor with "another element coming to us."

-"We will need the 29th floor," the voice continues.
-"It sounds like there are at least two shooters with fully automatic weapons."
+"We will need the 29th floor," the voice explains.
+"It sounds like it's confirmed there are at least two shooters with fully automatic weapons."

 10:38 p.m.